btc-raspberrypiclub/btc-raspberrypiclub.github.io/_authors/austin-reyes.md

 instagram_username:
 ---

-Austin is a student at BTC in the Computer Networking program.
-He is the current secretary of the club and slated to graduate in December 2024.
+Austin is an Alumni from BTC, he graduated with his Computer Networking associates in December 2024.
+He was secretary of the club and still actively attends weekly meetings to help out those looking to learn more about networking and technology.